kapoq/guard-jasmine-node/README.md

 Options
 -------

+* `:all_on_start     # default => true`

+Run all the specs as soon as Guard is started.

+* `:all_after_pass   # default => true`

+When files are modified and the specs covering the modified files pass, run all the specs automatically.

+* `:keep_failed      # default => true`

+When files are modified, run failing specs as well as specs covering the modified files.

+* `:notify           # default => true`

+Display growl/libnotify notifications.

+* `:coffeescript     # default => true`

+Load coffeescript and all execution of .coffee files.

+* `:jasmine_node_bin`

-guard-jasmine-node allows you to specify the path to the jasmine-node binary that will execute your specs.
+Specify the path to the jasmine-node binary that will execute your specs.

-Just change the `:jasmine_node_bin` option in your Guardfile.

-The default `:jasmine_node_bin` assumes:
+The default `:jasmine_node_bin` in the Guardfile assumes:

 * you are running guard from the root of the project
 * you installed jasmine-node using npm
 * you installed jasmine-node locally to node_modules

-For more information, please read the [guard docs](https://github.com/guard/guard#readme)
+If you delete the option completely from the Guardfile, it assumes the jasmine-node binary is already in your `$PATH`.

+So if you have installed jasmine-node globally using e.g. `npm install -g jasmine-node`, remove the `:jasmine_node_bin` option from the Guardfile.

 Guardfile
 ---------